Summary: The faster the pace of life, the more fear. Here’s what can help.

-- We move our bodies by taking walks, doing yoga, or jogging in place
+- Your body begins to shape up by taking walks, doing yoga, or jogging.

-- We move our minds by reading, yes reading books that have been gathering dust.
+- Then you move your mind by reading books that have been gathering dust.

-- We move our emotions by reaching out to family, friends, neighbors.
+- Emotions open up by reaching out to family, friends, and neighbors.

-- We move our desire to always be right by checking for facts.
+- Finally, your desire to always be right by checking for facts becomes less contentious.

-- We move away from the refrigerator knowing we’re not all that hungry.
+- There is ease moving away from the refrigerator, knowing you’re not that hungry.

-- We move into times of silence, just because it feels good.
+- Times of silence are welcomed in your life just because it feels good.

-- We move to show compassion to those who are held down by limiting beliefs.
+- Now you can show compassion to those held down by limiting beliefs.

-- We move to ask for help when we forget to move.
+- Remember to ask for help when you forget to move.

 And here is what happens then:

-- We step into possibilities we never thought existed.
+- Then you step into possibilities we never thought existed.

-- We being to live and love and care and dance and sing in ways that never seemed possible.
+- Eventually, you can live, love, care, dance, and sing in ways that never seemed possible.

 And what happens then?